gbLw1/go-websocket/README.md

 - [x] Responsive design
 - [ ] See who is typing
 - [x] Different colors for each user
+- [x] Anti lurker system (the user must send a message to show their color in the list of connected clients)
 - [ ] Send links
 - [ ] Auto reconnect to the server when connection is lost